Brunobnhtr3/pokemon_debug_atualizado/flux/README.md

 # Pokemon Flux

-Pokemon Flux obfuscates its Ruby scripts by placing them in `.fpk` files which are some extractable and compressable with [7-Zip](https://www.7-zip.org/).
+Pokemon Flux obfuscates its Ruby scripts by placing them in `.fpk` files which are somehow extractable and compressable with [7-Zip](https://www.7-zip.org/).
 Extract them, edit them as desired, re-compress them, and replace the original `.fpk` with the resulting `.zip`.

 Contains a script that uses `7za`, a 7-Zip CLI, to zip and unzip `A_0.fpk`.
 To use it, install `7za`.